 Marasha Tour is perfect for those who prefer a gentle introduction to the Amazon.
-You can if you want pay a little extra and visit a native village deeper into the rainforest.
+You can, if you want to, pay a little extra and visit a native village deeper into the rainforest.
 Be prepared for it!
-You'll have to be physically fit, have plenty of mosquito repellent and if you do decide to go deeper and further, make double sure your guide is a good one.
+You'll have to be physically fit, have plenty of mosquito repellent, and if you do decide to go deeper and further, make double sure your guide is a good one.

 I must admit I was a bit apprehensive at first because the boat was like a bus, dropping people off at different points on the river.
 I was relieved when we were told that yes, Marasha was the first stop.
 And we were both happy to see that Walter our local guide was there to meet us as planned.